tjvantoll/articles/app-store/article.md

 ## What effect does this ruling have?

 Let’s start with one important point: this ruling only _allows_ iOS customers to sue Apple for their app-distribution business model; it did not rule that the App Store violates anti-trust law.
-However, this ruling opened the door to further legal proceedings to attack the App Store’s business model directly, which could force Apple to fundamentally change the way app distribution on iOS works.
+However, this ruling clears the way for legal proceedings that attack the App Store’s business model directly, which could force Apple to fundamentally change the way app distribution on iOS works.

 That being said, it’s possible (likely even) that the subsequent cases that challenge this model will take years to play out.
 After all, [the initial court procedures that started the just-resolved case were made in December of 2013](https://www.courtlistener.com/recap/gov.uscourts.cand.249697.124.0.pdf).
 Therefore, don’t expect this ruling to have any short-term effect on way you build and distribute iOS applications.

+One reason the proceedings may take longer than expecting is dealing with the finer points of the law.
+For example, suppose the court rules that Apple indeed violated anti-trust policies, and that they unfairly raised prices.
+How do you determine the amount the prices were raised?
+And who does the extra money go to?
+Customers?
+Developers?
+The current suit was done on behalf of customers, but it’s very possible that a class-action lawsuit on the behalf of developers could complicate the issue.

-Long term, these rulings are likely to have a positive effect on iOS developers.
+Long term, if legal restrictions do come down on Apple they’re likely positive effect on iOS developers.
 We might see a future where Apple is forced to permit third-party app stores, or to provide ways for users to side load apps—each of which would give developers more control in how they get their apps to their users.

 Interestingly, these changes would make iOS work a lot more like Android, which already allows for alternative app stores and side loading, and is therefore not subject to these legal actions.